pathakshashank17/Rebot/README.md

 <img src="https://raw.githubusercontent.com/pathakshashank17/Rebot/master/rebot.png?token=APNS3XZX2R75HMU6T26KMGC7GQE44" align="center" width="250px">
 </div>

-<h2 align="center">Usage</h2>
+<h1 align="center">Usage</h2>

 ### Set Up
 - Scan the QR code on the top of this guide.
 This will open up whatsapp on your mobile / PC.
-- The invitation text has already been filled into the message box, just send the message and you are in!.
+- The invitation text has already been filled into the message box, just send the message and you are in! 🎉.

 ### Setting up reminders
 - Send `set` to get a brief insight about usage.